Azure/azure-sdk/docs/typescript/implementation.md

 {% include requirement/MUSTNOT %} have a pre-release version or any additional build metadata for GA packages.

-{% include requirement/MUST %} give preview packages a pre-release version of the format `1.0.0-Preview-XX` where XX is an integer.
+{% include requirement/MUST %} give preview packages a pre-release version of the format `1.0.0-Preview.X` where X is an integer.
 Pre-release package versions shouldn't have additional build metadata.

 {% include requirement/MUSTNOT %} use a major version of 0, even for preview packages.

 Semantic versioning is more of a lofty ideal than a practical specification for some libraries.
 Also, [one person's bug might be another person's key feature](https://xkcd.com/1172/).
 Package authors are required to follow semver in a way that is useful for their consumers.

+For more details, review the [Releases policy]({{ site.baseurl }}/policies_releases.html).

 ## Packaging